DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Not a light trap, but a spirit trap, huh?" _TL Note:_ This is a bit weirdly phrased, re-check `誘蛾灯ならぬ誘霊灯をか`

+_ED Note:_ You know how moths flock to the light and die?
+Perhaps the author wants to just play on the words of a "moth trap" which is 誘蛾灯 and make it into a 誘霊灯...

 Balmnung fixed his gaze on the map.

-"...It is worth to consider.
+"...It is worth considering.
-If we'd be able to lure them ourself, then it would make tactic of concentrating our firepower viable option."
+If we are able to lure them ourselves, then it would make the strategy of concentrating firepower a viable option."

 "No, Balmnung-dono."

 Placing hands on desk.
 Light Knight Jeanne made a clear declaration.

-"Let's not just consider, but do it."
+"Let's not just consider it, but do it."